-Bit Name Reset Access Description 7:0 CRC0DAT 0x00 RW CRC Data Output.
-Each read or write performed on CRC0DAT targets the CRC result bits pointed to by the CRC0 Result Pointer (CRCPNT bits in CRC0CN0).
-CRCOL DAT may not be valid for one cvcle afte r setting the (CRCINIT bit in the CRC0CN0 register to 1.
-Any time CRCINIT is written to 1
+Bit Name Reset Access Description 7:0 CRC0DAT CRC0DAT0x00RWCRC Data Output.
+Each read or write performed on CRC0DAT targets the CRC result bits pointed to by the CRC0 Result Pointer (CR bits in CRC0CN0). - • • CRCINIT bit in the CRC0CN0 register to 1.
+Any time CRCINIT is written to 1 before reading CRC0DAT.